Higher-dimensional Losev-Manin spaces and their geometry: Higher-dimensional Losev-Manin spaces as toric Chow quotients

 \subsection{The boundary strata of $T_{d,n}^{LM}$}

-The closed points of $T_{d,n}^{\mathcal{A}}$ parameterize isomorphism classes of so-called $\mathcal{A}$-weighted $n$-pointed stable rooted trees for a choice of weights $\mathcal{A}$.
-Loosely speaking, these are $n$-pointed, reduced, not necessarily integral, equidimensional schemes of finite type over $\CC$ such that the intersection complex of their irreducible components is a rooted tree graph.
-They were first introduced in \cite[Section~2]{Chen-Gibney-Krashen} in the case that all weights equal $1$; the case for general weights was studied in \cite[Section~2.2]{GR}.

 We remind the reader that a rooted tree graph is a connected acyclic graph with a distinguished vertex, called the \emph{root} of the tree.
-Such a graph possesses a natural poset structure determined by its edges and setting the root as the unique minimal element.
-We denote rooted tree graphs by $V$; if vertices $v,w\in V$ satisfy $v < w$, then we say that $w$ is a \emph{descendent} of $v$ and $v$ is an \emph{ancestor} of $w$; if the two vertices are adjacent, we say that $w$ is a \emph{daughter} of $v$ and $v$ is the \emph{parent} of $w$.
+Given a rooted tree graph $V$, one defines a poset structure $P_V$ on $V$ where the elements are the vertices of the graph, and for any two vertices $v \neq w$, one has $v < w$ if and only if the unique path from the root to $w$ passes through $v$.
+In particular, the root is the unique minimal element of $P_V$.
+We denote rooted tree graphs by $V$; if vertices $v,w\in V$ satisfy $v < w$, then we say that $w$ is a \emph{descendant} of $v$ and $v$ is an \emph{ancestor} of $w$; if the two vertices are adjacent, we say that $w$ is a \emph{daughter} of $v$ and $v$ is the \emph{parent} of $w$.

+For any $\mathcal{A}\in\mathcal{D}_n^T$ (see Definition~\ref{sec:admissibleWeight}), the closed points of $T_{d,n}^{\mathcal{A}}$ parameterize isomorphism classes of so-called $\mathcal{A}$-weighted $n$-pointed stable rooted trees.
+These were first introduced in \cite[Section~2]{Chen-Gibney-Krashen} in the case that all weights equal $1$.
+The case for general weights was studied in \cite[Section~2.2]{GR}.
+By the mentioned references, $\mathcal{A}$-weighted $n$-pointed stable rooted trees satisfy the following properties: they are $n$-pointed, reduced, not necessarily integral, equidimensional schemes of finite type over $\CC$ with simple normal crossing singularities only.
+The combinatorial structure of an $\mathcal{A}$-weighted $n$-pointed stable rooted tree is described by its \emph{dual graph}, which in this case is the graph whose vertices correspond to the irreducible components, and with edges joining pairs of vertices whose corresponding components have a nonempty intersection; for the general definition of the dual graph of a simple normal crossing divisor see \cite[Definition~7]{kollar2014simple}.
+Due to their construction, the dual graphs of $\mathcal{A}$-weighted $n$-pointed stable rooted trees are always rooted tree graphs.